emunark/sysadmin-upskill2022/README.md

 - Introduction to Computer Science and Programming via [Harvard's CS50](https://cs50.harvard.edu/x/2022/)

-- Deepen your knowledge by [teaching yourself Computer Science](https://teachyourselfcs.com/)
+- [Teach Yourself Computer Science](https://teachyourselfcs.com/) with a recommended list of highly regarded books and resources

 - [Crash Course Computer Science](https://www.youtube.com/watch?v=tpIctyqH29Q&list=PL8dPuuaLjXtNlUrzyH5r6jN9ulIgZBpdo) - Series of 10-min videos from early computing and low level computing concepts like the binary system, RAM, instruction sets, all the way to high level concepts like Machine Learning and the Internet.